Connect with us

 In January 2021, Norman listed the property for just under $60 million, and it sold for $55.1 million three months later.
 We do not know how much money the couple spent on the renovations over the years, but they received just over $50 million more than they originally paid in 1991.
 Based on public records, we estimate that Norman paid between $4 million and $5 million in property taxes during the period he owned the home.
 Add on another $3 million (rough estimate) for agent commissions, and you’re left with a ballpark profit of $42 million before accounting for renovation and maintenance costs.

-Greg and his first wife, Laura, had two children together: Morgan-Leigh and Greg Jr. After getting divorced in 2006, Greg married Chris Evert, the well-known tennis star.
-Unfortunately, Chris and Greg broke up after 15 months of being married, and in 2010, Greg married an interior designer, Kirsten Kutner.
+After his first divorce, Greg married Chris Evert, the well-known tennis star.
+Unfortunately, Chris and Greg broke up after 15 months of marriage.
+In 2010, Greg married an interior designer, Kirsten Kutner.
+He has two grandchildren, Harrison and Hendrix.

 Summary